 The idea is to share great, interesting content, related to your thing.
 The stuff you want to talk about.

-The other thing I noticed was the use of viral headlines and click bait to a target a specific audience.
+The other thing I noticed was the use of viral headlines and clickbait to target a specific audience.

 My clients always seem to want to post the usual stuff.
 But, I believe we need to think around the edge of the box and start taking these kinds of angles with our content.
 You will reach a lot more people.

-Don’t Copy Other Peoples Headlines, Write Your Own
+Don’t Copy Other Peoples’s Headlines, Write Your Own

 You will find it will do better if you find your own content and put your own unique slant on the subject.